 Since we have reduced the PHOIBLE data to binary variables that simply register the presence vs. absence of uvulars and ejectives, we require a discrete variable model for phylogenetic reconstruction.
 We have used the phylogenies from Chang et al. (2015) for Indo-European and those from Zhang et al. (2019) for Sino-Tibetan.
-We have pruned these phylogenies to only retain those daughter languages that actually are included in our dataset.
+We have pruned these phylogenies to retain only those daughter languages that are represented in our dataset from PHOIBLE.
 This results in a phylogeny with 58 (75) tips (languages) for Indo-European and 39 (72) for Sino-Tibetan.
-In order to increase the coverage, … To generate stochastic character maps (Nielsen, 2002; Huelsenbeck et. al, 2003; Revell, 2012) we used the make.simmap function from the R package phytools (Revell 2012) for an all rates different (ARD) model where q is set to empirical (maximum probability, full Bayesian MCMC) with 10 simulations on the ACQDIV phonology data.
+In order to increase the coverage beyond the phonological inventories in PHOIBLE, we approached Harrold Hammarström and asked him to give us reports on those grammars in Glottolog that mention the presence of ejectives and uvulars.
+Hammarström has devised a data mining technique based on optical character recognition and regular expression searches, which identifies with some level of precision and recall, whether grammatical descriptions of a particular language contains or does not contain some linguistic feature.
+First we compared the results of this data mining technique with what we observe in PHOIBLE and the results were quite accurate.
+Given the accuracy, we extended our data set for the presence vs. absence of ejectives and uvulars to the full set of grammatical descriptions available for these two language families and we extended our language sample coverage to 75 languages in IE and 72 in ST.

-As seen in fig. 4, ejectives are exceedingly rare in both language families.
-In the subset of Sino-Tibetan languages we can analyze here, they are only found in Khams Tibetan, and in the Indo-European languages we could analyze here, they are restricted to Ossetic and eastern Armenian.
-Uvular consonants are somewhat more frequent in both families and approximately in line with the cross-linguistic mean proportion in Europe and Northern Eurasia (ca, 30% and 39% respectively), but they are distributed widely across the phylogenies of both families.
+First, we plot each phylogeny and the presence or absence of ejectives and uvulars, as shown in Fig. 4.
+Ejectives are exceedingly rare in both language families.
+In the subset of Sino-Tibetan languages that we analyze here, they are only found in Khams Tibetan.
+In the Indo-European languages we analyzed, they are restricted to Ossetic and eastern Armenian.
+Uvular consonants are somewhat more frequent in both families and approximately in line with the cross-linguistic mean proportion in Europe and Northern Eurasia (ca, 30% and 39% respectively).
+Note, however, they are distributed widely across the phylogenies of both families.
 Tikkanen (2008: 254) describes a velar:uvular contrast as a “macroareal feature extending from North Africa over southwestern Asia to large parts of (especially middle and southern) Central Asia and –discontinuously– some parts of north Asia (northwestern and northeastern Siberia) and even Southeast Asia (Khmer).”